Section 1: Starting with a Clear Plan

 TILTing your assignment involves clearly explaining your teaching and learning processes in student-facing language (using you/your) and avoiding unnecessary jargon or academic-ese.
 This approach encourages faculty to explain the Purpose (why they are doing the assignment), the Task (what exactly they need to do), and the Criteria (how to succeed) of assignments in a way that students can understand and connect with.

 The first and most important part is the Purpose.
 Many students, especially first-generation students, don’t consider that instructors design assignments and activities to help them learn particular things in a particular way.
 Thinking about it as the “learning purpose” can help you describe it in a way that is more personally meaningful to students.
 What will they gain from completing the assignment?
 Being told the purpose is basically “because I said so” doesn’t improve motivation and effort.
-Knowing that it is helping them get to something bigger and more relevant to their life outside of class does.
+However, knowing that it is helping them get to something bigger and more relevant to their life outside of class, does.

 The second part is the Task, which needs to be explained clearly and with enough detail that students can follow the instructions from beginning to end without roadblocks.
 Converting an assignment to an online version makes this part critical.
 The instructions that you may have given your in-person students will likely not be enough for students to complete the assignment online.
 Don’t assume that students know how you want things submitted, that you want them to use a particular format, or that they instinctively know how to find other resources you may refer them to – particularly if webpages have moved or disappeared.
 It is very helpful to have someone else review your task instructions to make sure they are complete and accurate.